Ciadish

 Emily Goss

 From there, I had a few poems published in anthologies, had a prose non-fiction piece in the book Dates from Hell, and became editor of my student newspaper by age 21 (a paid position, back then).
-I moved to London to make freelance contacts,working in the music industry, moving into marketing for organisations including ABCtales, helping create the forums and providing articles for the website.
+I moved to London to make freelance contacts,working in the music industry before moving into marketing for organisations including ABCtales, helping create the forums and providing articles for the website.

+I was shortlisted for Company magazine Young Fiction Writer of the Year and the Cosmopolitan McPeake scholarship but still couldn't get unpaid work experience at either magazine.
 After sending out hundreds of pitches over many years, I finally got a break in journalism and spent a couple of decades writing for women's magazines, and founding Scarlet magazine.
-I also wrote for various other titles including The Lancet, The Guardian and Marketing Week, and wrote a number of scripts for the Lovers' Guide.
+I also wrote for various other titles including The Lancet, The Guardian, Diva, Men's Health and Marketing Week, and wrote a number of scripts for the Lovers' Guide.

 I secured my first publishing deal, which was the start of a long and happy (if not particularly lucrative) writing career.
 I wrote 2-4 books per year for a decade or so, translated into 11+ languages, but my health declined sharply after serious illness and I was diagnosed with Ehlers Danlos Sydrome (I was born with it but it took medics 30 years to notice, and only then after I suggested it may be the issue).